 Luang Prabang has an interesting history, like all of Laos, given that it's been pillaged, razed and rebuilt over the years - last to invade were the Chinese Ho in the 1880s.
-It's an easy-going city, with little more than 10,000 inhabitants, that can't fail to win travellers over with its French charm and influence, great food and splendid setting.
+It's an easy-going city, with little more than 10,000 inhabitants, that can't fail to win travellers over with its French charm and influence, great food an

 Waking up to a terrible feeling of guilt - that we'd shunned cultural activity in favour, or should I say flavour, of alcoholic refreshment - we set out to climb Mount Phousi.
 The view from the top is superb, especially towards evening when the setting sun colours the Mekong blood red, but, as with all good things, it comes with a price.
 In this case a climb of some 300 steps!
 Straddling the Phousi (excuse juvenile humour) is the 20m high Wat Chamsi stupa, oh, and about two dozen locals pedalling crisp-sized bags of opium and marijuana.